 Some of these safety tools will help you all the way from preventing the risk to addressing a dangerous situation in case you find yourself in one, and can be used by anyone, not just those with training or force.

-In the highly praised and recommended book The Gift of Fear, Gavin Becker explains all the often unconscious signals our bodies and guts send us when we are in what feels like a dangerous situation.
+In the highly praised and recommended book The Gift of Fear, Gavin Becker explains all the often unconscious signals our body and gut send us when we are in what feels like a dangerous situation.
 Even before our brains can process a situation, our intuition, this gift of fear, will know that we should stay away.

 Never have both of your headphones on or the music so loud that you can’t hear the traffic, or people nearby or be so engrossed in your mobile device that you lose sight of cars crossing the road or of someone following you.